Donaim/proviral-pres1/slides.md

 <!--

-- My name is Vitalik, I am a software developer here, working mostly on MiCall and Proviral right now.
+- My name is Vitalik, I am a software developer here.
+I am mostly working on MiCall and Proviral right now.

 - I have a passion for programming, lots of hobby projects, and a programming blog.